-Dr. Yamamoto completed his Respiratory Internship after obtaining his medical degree in Japan.
-In 2014, she entered Chiba University to do basic and clinical research on pulmonary arterial hypertension and chronic thromboembolic pulmonary hypertension, which earned her her Ph.
-D. degree.
-In 2020, Dr. Yamamoto joined the Quebec Pulmonary Hypertension Research Group to continue her research.
+Keiko Yamamoto completed her Respiratory Internship after obtaining her medical degree in 2011 at Keikyo University, Tokyo in Japan.
+In 2014, she entered Chiba University to do basic and clinical research on pulmonary arterial hypertension and chronic thromboembolic pulmonary hypertension, which earned her her PhD degree in 2019.
+In 2020, Keiko Yamamoto joined the Quebec Pulmonary Hypertension Research Group to continue her research in hypertension.

 Tetsuro Yokokawa, M.D., Ph.
 D.

 Tetsuro Yokokawa is a well-trained doctor specialized in cardiovascular diseases who is certified by the Japanese Circulation Society and Japanese Society of Internal Medicine.
 He has treated many patients with pulmonary hypertension and heart failure in Japan.
-He also has performed a great deal of pulmonary hypertension and heat failure-related clinical research such as the significance of myocardial tenascin-C expression, exhaled acetone concentrations, circulating acetoacetate levels, etc. He started basic research career from 2018, and his topic was clonal hematopoiesis on vascular diseases.
+He also has performed a great deal of pulmonary hypertension and heart failure-related clinical research such as the significance of myocardial tenascin-C expression, exhaled acetone concentrations, circulating acetoacetate levels.
+He started basic research career in 2018, and his topic was clonal hematopoiesis on vascular diseases.
 Now, he was inspired by clinical experiences of pulmonary hypertension patients, and he investigate the molecular mechanism of pulmonary hypertension in Quebec.

 Alice Bourgeois, M. Sc.